StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 Now go to the [Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) website and type the value that you leave on CE.
 In my case: 2.377777815

-Floating Point Converter will return this value converted to HeX.
+Floating Point Converter will return this value converted to Hex.
 In this case: 0x40182d83

 Here's a list of other values: